Former Fox News employee who accused Ed Henry of rape "was paralyzed by fear" working at the network

 "What's most troubling about this lawsuit ... is that it's occurring in 2020," said Attorney Michael Willemin, who represents Eckhart and Areu.

-When former "Fox & Friends" host Gretchen Carlson won her historic sexual harassment lawsuit against Fox News and Ailes in 2016, some believed the workplace conditions would improve.
+When former "Fox & Friends" host Gretchen Carlson was paid $20 million in a settlement of her historic sexual harassment lawsuit against Fox News and Ailes in 2016, some believed the workplace conditions would improve.
 Not Areu.

 "Some of the men complained that there were so many meetings that they had to go on ... how to speak to women and how not to sexually harass," she said.